IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 It is insufficient for States to recognise disparities and disadvantages for men and boys without recognising the human rights obligations to address those disparities or disadvantages.
 For example, a State may recognise that suicide is a human rights issues that affects people's right to life, and they may recognise that men have a higher rate of suicide than women, but fail to recognise that they have an obligation to address men's higher suicide rate to ensure men equally enjoy their right to life with women.

 States must not assume that men's human rights are magically taken care of somehow.
-They must be proactive in identifying men's human rights issues and their obligations
+They must be proactive in identifying men's and boys' human rights issues and their obligations in response.

 International human rights treaty bodies have identified several 'necessary steps'.
 > These steps include the **removal of obstacles** to the equal enjoyment of such rights, the **education of the population and of State officials in human rights**, and the **adjustment of domestic legislation** so as to give effect to the undertakings set forth in the Covenant.
 The State party must not only adopt measures of protection, but also **positive measures** in all areas so as to achieve the effective and equal empowerment of women.
 States parties must **provide information** regarding the actual role of women in society so that the Committee may ascertain what measures, in addition to legislative provisions, have been or should be taken to give effect to these obligations, what progress has been made, what difficulties are encountered and what steps are being taken to overcome them.[^23]